smartcommunitylab/AAC-Org/server/README.md

 `aac.apis.currentUserRolesApi` - AAC API end-point for retrieving the authenticated user’s roles

 `aac.apis.currentUserProfileApi` - AAC API end-point for retrieving the authenticated user’s profile

-\
-The `COMPONENTS DATA` section of the file contains the configuration for all components.
-Two fields are required for each of them:

-`componentId` - identifies the component.

-`implementation` - full name of the connector class that takes care of reflecting the Organization Management Console’s changes on the component.
-The following value corresponds to a dummy class that brings no changes, which can be used if the component does not need an external class for this purpose, or to simply disable a connector.\
-`it.smartcommunitylab.orgmanager.componentsmodel.DefaultComponentImpl`

-\
-Other fields are described in the documentation of the specific component’s connector.

 ## Calling APIs